Our Review of the Best Indoor Plant Fertilizers: Top Picks for Healthy Houseplants

 - Bottle may occasionally leak

 We’ve been using this Miracle-Gro Indoor Plant Food for several weeks now, and the results are impressive.
-The convenient pump dispenser makes it a breeze to apply the right amount to each plant.
 We’ve noticed our snake plants and peace lilies perking up noticeably since we started using it.
+It delivers exactly where it counts most.

 - Makes 50 gallons of nutrient-rich solution